 Q. What time is school dismissed?
 In what order do student leave?

-A. At 3:15, the early buses depart John Adams for the students’ route home.
-Also at this time, walkers and car riders are dismissed to meet their parents.
+A. At 3:13, the early buses depart John Adams for the students’ route home.
+Also at 3:11, walkers and car riders are dismissed to meet their parents.
 If a student is walking without a parent, that child will be dismissed at 3:23 to help ensure his or her safety.
 The last wave of buses usually depart from the school by 3:45, but depending on traffic and other circumstances beyond our control, that time may vary.